OpenHPS/openhps.org/docs/about.md

 A press kit containing logos (*.SVG, *.PNG) can be found [here](/images/openhps-presskit.zip).
 Citing the OpenHPS framework should be done using the technical paper.

-*Van de Wynckel, M. and Signer, B.: "OpenHPS: An Open Source Hybrid Positioning System", Technical Report WISE Lab, WISE-2020-12, December 2020*
+*Van de Wynckel, M. and Signer, B.: "OpenHPS: An Open Source Hybrid Positioning System", Technical Report WISE Lab, WISE-2021-01, January 2021*